hashicorp/go-extract/README.md

 If the library is used in a cgroup memory limited execution environment to extract Zip archives that are cached in memory (`config.WithCacheInMemory(true)`), make sure that `GOMEMLIMIT` is set in the execution environment to avoid `OOM` error.

-## Cli Tool
+## CLI Tool

-The library can also be used directly on the cli `extract`.
+You can use this library on the command line with the `goextract` command.

 ### Installation